szabgab/perlmaven.com/sites/en/pages/sorting-arrays-in-perl.md

 my @sorted_words = sort { lc($a) cmp lc($b) } @words;
 ```

-Here, for the sake of comparison, we call the `lc` function that returns the <b>lower case</b> version of its argument.
+Here, for the sake of comparison, we call the `lc` function that returns the **lower case** version of its argument.
 Then `cmp` compares those lower case versions and decides which of the original strings must go first
 and which second.